CleverRaven/Cataclysm-DDA/doc/script_effects.md

 TK: Explain why and show examples.

 #### Variable Objects
 A `variable_object` is either an object or array describing a variable name.
-As a standard JSON object it will look something like this:
+As a standard JSON object it will look something like this:<br />
   `{ "u_val":"test", "default": 1 }`

 - It can either describe an int (or a time duration.
 - If it is an array (eg. `[5, 10]`) it must have 2 values the first of which will be a **minimum** and the second will be a **maximum**, and the actual value will be a random number between the two.
 - If it is an int, `default` is a required additional field specifying an int which will be the value returned if the variable is not defined.